 Here are the top 5 foods that can cause brain fog and a few examples of what you can eat instead.

-You don’t have to be allergic to dairy products, like milk, cheese, ice cream, and yogurt, to feel some of its negative effects.
+You don’t have to be allergic to dairy products like milk, cheese, ice cream, and yogurt to feel some of its negative effects.
 A lot of people are sensitive to dairy products.
 Take note if you experience headaches, irritability, confusion, digestive issues, or lower energy after consuming milk products.
 If you find this to be the case, try substituting a non-dairy option to see if you feel better.
-Some examples of dairy substitutes include almond milk instead of cow’s milk, goat cheese versus cow’s milk cheese, or sorbet instead of ice cream.
+Some dairy substitutes include almond milk instead of cow’s milk, goat cheese versus cow’s milk cheese, or sorbet instead of ice cream.

 Sodium nitrite and sodium/potassium benzoate are salts added to processed meats to preserve freshness.
 Although these ingredients are FDA approved, consumers have posted complaints stating they experienced skin irritation, brain fog, and respiratory issues.
 Instead of bacon for breakfast, try wild-caught lox instead!
 Or choose organic, wild-caught meat and fish instead of the processed choices.